bioidiap/bob.pad.face/doc/baselines.rst

 --------------------------------------

 This section summarizes the results of baseline face PAD experiments on the `MSU MFSD`_ database.
-The description of the database instance, which can be used to run face PAD experiments on the MSU MFSD is given here :ref:`bob.pad.face.resources.databases.msu_mfsd`.
+The description of the database-related settings, which are used to run face PAD baselines on the MSU MFSD is given here :ref:`bob.pad.face.resources.databases.msu_mfsd`.
+To understand the settings in more details you can check the corresponding configuration file : ``bob/pad/face/config/msu_mfsd.py``.

 LBP features of facial region + SVM classifier